 Root Canal Therapy for Kids: An FAQ

-Children’s teeth can suffer from an even greater vulnerability to damage or disease than those of adults, due partly to the fact that baby teeth have thinner enamel than permanent teeth.
+At Kids Choice Dental, we understand that children’s teeth can suffer from an even greater vulnerability to damage or disease than those of adults, due partly to the fact that baby teeth have thinner enamel than permanent teeth.
 As a result, your child may require occasional treatment for cavities or even infections of the teeth’s root canals.

 If you have never thought of root canal therapy as a pediatric dental option, discover what you should know about it.
 Check out these answers to frequently asked questions about root canal therapy for kids.

 1. What Symptoms Might Indicate That a Child Needs Root Canal Therapy?

 First of all, a child might report a mild toothache.
 The cause is often a cavity that has reduced the amount of enamel covering the sensitive nerve tissue in a tooth’s pulp chamber.
 However, certain telltale symptoms may indicate a total breach of the pulp chamber that has allowed bacteria to enter and infect the root canal.

 If your child experiences acute pain with chewing pressure or exposure to hot or cold substances, schedule a dental exam to see whether the pulp chamber has an infection.
 A small pocket of pus near the base of the tooth clearly indicates an infection, with fatigue, fever, and lymph node swelling serving as less obvious signals.

 2. Why Do Pediatric Dentists Perform Root Canal Therapy on Baby Teeth?

 Since baby teeth fall out to make way for permanent teeth, you might wonder why your child’s dentist recommends saving them through root canal therapy.
 As logical a choice as extraction might seem, premature extraction can allow the surrounding teeth to shift.
 This relocation may lead to permanent tooth crowding and bite abnormalities.